 Jamie was born in Canada, lives in Europe and is a Senior Researcher at the Critical Media Lab Basel, having previously held posts as Canada Research Chair in Infrastructure, Media and Communications at the Nova Scotia College of Art and Design (NSCAD), Head of Research with the Copenhagen Institute of Interaction Design(CIID), and Assistant Director of the Culture Lab in the UK.
-He has degrees in chemical and electrical engineering, music composition, media arts and philosophies of communications and technology from Canada, Scotland, New York and Switzerland, and he has worked professionally as a polymer chemist, an electronics engineer and a museum designer.
+He has degrees in chemical and electrical engineering, music composition, media arts and philosophies of communications and technology from Canada, Scotland, New York and Switzerland.
+He has worked as a polymer chemist, an electronics engineer and a museum designer.

 The experimental, award-winning, and collaborative work in techno-culture and media arts that Jamie engages in began with early involvement in groups like Eyebeam, and through formative art and technology exhibitions like Electric Lab at Exit Art.
 He also initiated and organized art and technology community initiatives such as 'Wood Metal Water' in 2005 at the RedHead arts space of the Lower Manhattan Cultural Council, and contributed directly to the development of Open Source technologies like the Firmata protocol throughout the 2000s.